KhoiDLy/KhoiDLy.github.io/_posts/research/Integrated system and controller design/2014-08-01-MagneticSensingandControlofTiltingPlatform.md

 The below slides are for the detailed design, characterization and demonstration for control of embedded magnetic sensing:
 {: class="no-print"}

-{% include pdf.html url="portfolio/MagneticSensingandControlTiltingPlatform.pdf" description="This Project describes the Embedded Magnetic Sensing for Feedback Control of Soft HASEL Actuators" %}
+{% include pdf.html url="portfolio/MagneticSensingandControlTiltingPlatform.pdf" description="" %}